microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.UsageReportEventArgs/UsageReportEventArgs.md

 | smallPoolFreeBytes | Bytes from the small pool currently available. |
 | largePoolInUseBytes | Bytes from the large pool currently in use. |
 | largePoolFreeBytes | Bytes from the large pool currently available. |

+## Remarks

+Initializes a new instance of the [`UsageReportEventArgs`](../RecyclableMemoryStreamManager.UsageReportEventArgs.md) class.

 ## See Also